⚠️Have you been affected by the current situation?⚠️

 This page provides information for anyone in Lebanon who has been impacted by the recent hostilities.
 It will be updated as new information or resources become available.
 You can continue to find other information on services and assistance throughout the HELP Lebanon site.

-Stay informed by monitoring this page and joining the new UNHCR WhatsApp Channel at: help.unhcr.org/Lebanon/WhatsApp.
+Stay informed by monitoring this page and joining the UNHCR Lebanon WhatsApp Channel at: help.unhcr.org/Lebanon/WhatsApp

 Before sharing a post, ask yourself: Who made it?
 What is the source?
 Where did it come from?
 Why are you sharing this?
 When was it published?